-Note: When you create a foreign key on a table that already contains data, Zen does not validate the data values already present in the foreign key columns and those in the primary key columns.
+Note: When you create a foreign key on a table that already contains data, Zen does not validate the data values already present in the foreign and primary key columns.
 This constraint applies to an INSERT, UPDATE, or DELETE action made after the foreign key is created.